Zeioth/django-dual-authentication/README.md

 ## Settings

-You can define them in your project settings.

 * ``AUTHENTICATION_METHOD``: You can authenticate your users by ``'username'``, ``'email'``, ``'both'``.
 Default: ``'both'``.
 * ``AUTHENTICATION_CASE_SENSITIVE``: You can choose ``'username'``, ``'email'``, ``'both'``, ``'none'``.
 Default: ``'both'``.